 Parts of the "Mosquito Gulf" – Do Not Travel

 The “Mosquito Gulf” is an extremely remote and inaccessible area along part of the north (Caribbean) coast.

-Do not travel within 10 miles of the coastline, between Boca de Rio Chiriqui to Cocle del Norte.
+Do not travel within 10 miles of the coastline, from Boca de Rio, Chiriqui to Cocle del Norte.
 Drug trafficking and other illicit activities occur in this area.